soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/responding-to-a-compromised-email-account.md

 > [!NOTE]
 > Administrative role group membership can be restored after the account has been secured.

-1. Sign in to the Office 365 Admin Center with a global administrator account and open **Active Users**.
+1. Sign in to the Microsoft 365 admin center with a global administrator account and open **Active Users**.
 2. Find the suspected compromised account and manually check to see if there are any administrative roles assigned to the account.
 3. Open the **Security & Compliance Center**.
 4. Click **Permissions**.